 Rendering and Render Setup in 3D Max Software

 Below are the steps showing the rendering setup option:

 - We have four viewports here in our working area are Top view, Front view, Left view, and Perspective view.
 We can draw our object in any one of them at any time of our working, and that object will display in all viewport.

 Now let’s start learning about rendering in a step by step manner.

-Step 1: First of all, we will draw a teapot shape from create option, you can draw any shape for your learning and after drawing we will see rendering effect on it.
+Step 1: First of all, we will draw a teapot shape from create option, you can draw any shape for your learning, and after drawing, we will see the rendering effect on it.
 We will draw a plane for making a reflective surface of the teapot and see the effect of the render on both plane and teapot.

 - For drawing plane go to common panel.